Finding time to spend together is hard for any couple, but more as parents. Learn how parents can make time for each other (even with kids!).

 Date night ideas

 - Watch a movie.
 While movies don’t lend themselves to conversation (you’re not talking for at least two hours), you do get to discuss it after the fact.
 A movie is best with a meal or snack after to talk about what you watched.
+Movie theaters are closed?
+Rent one at home (and pop some popcorn, too!).

 - Recreate your earlier dates.
 Remember the first restaurant you ate, or the activity you did?
-Whether you had sushi on a first date or would go bowling every week, recreate your earlier dates to remember how you first began to get to know each other.
+Whether you had sushi on a first date or would go hiking every week, recreate your earlier dates to remember how you first began to get to know each other.

 - Coffee shop.
 A coffee shop is perfect for a quick snack and get-together.